ianwagner/campfire/docs/ad-review-state-management.md

 ## Error Handling
 If a status update fails (e.g. network error), the UI should surface the failure to the reviewer and allow them to retry.
 Firestore writes should be wrapped in try/catch blocks with appropriate user feedback.

+## Cross-Collection Queries
+When reviewers open the dashboard they may want to see all ready assets across multiple ad groups.
+The UI uses Firestore's `collectionGroup` queries to read every `assets` subcollection in a single request.
+Because each asset document stores its `brandCode`, the query can filter by brand without loading each group first.